dekoza/mtgpl/CMR.rst

 :mtgtip:`Open the Armory<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/6/d/6db45698-9da9-4cea-b9bf-0f84ab276b51.jpg?1608908895|https://scryfall.com/card/cmr/34/open-the-armory?utm_source=api>`
-   Search your library for an Aura or Equipment card, reveal it, put it into your hand, then shuffle your library.
+   Search your library for an Aura or Equipment card, reveal it, put it into your hand, then shuffle.

 :mtgtip:`Orzhov Advokist<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/9/6/96017805-0a26-4beb-8de3-6779c4e5633d.jpg?1608908902|https://scryfall.com/card/cmr/35/orzhov-advokist?utm_source=api>`
    At the beginning of your upkeep, each player may put two +1/+1 counters on a creature they control.
-If a player does, creatures that player controls can't attack you or a planeswalker you control until your next turn.
+If a player does, creatures that player controls can't attack you or planeswalkers you control until your next turn.

 :mtgtip:`Palace Sentinels<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/4/f/4fd0e9a0-f974-412a-aba1-c4fb68351149.jpg?1608908912|https://scryfall.com/card/cmr/36/palace-sentinels?utm_source=api>`